August 15, 2023

 Here’s the fundamental difference between both State Pensions in Ireland:

-In the State Pension (Non-Contributory), your eligibility is determined through a means test, where the Department of Social Protection (DSP) analyses your financial resources.
+In the State Pension (Non-Contributory), your employees’ eligibility is determined through a means test, where the Department of Social Protection (DSP) analyses their financial resources.
 (We’ll explain how the DSP conducts the means test when we cover eligibility later in the article.)

-On the other hand, you must fulfil certain social insurance contribution conditions to qualify for a Contributory State Pension.
+On the other hand, your employees must fulfil certain social insurance contribution conditions to qualify for a Contributory State Pension.

 Learn more about Ireland’s State Pension (Contributory).